|Mr. La Macchia||Mrs. Mehta|

 Physical activity must be done regularly to achieve health benefits.
 Therefore, your child’s participation is very important.
 If your child is sick or unable to participate in all activities, please send a note or contact the main office prior to PE class.

 Experts recommend children receive at least 60 minutes of physical activity each and every day.
 Please help your child meet these recommendations by helping them to seek opportunities to be active outside of school.
 Each month, your child will receive a SPARK Home Play Activity, which corresponds to the unit of instruction in the spotlight that month.
 Put the Home Play Activity on your refrigerator, and prompt your child to do the suggested activities throughout the month.
-If you have any questions or concerns, please contact Coach Joe or Mr Craig.
+If you have any questions or concerns, please contact the PE Teachers.

 The 100 mile Club is back!
 We will start meeting on the playground on Mondays and Fridays before school from 7:30am to 8:00am.
 If you ar interested in joining our first meeting will take place November 4, 2016.
 For those of you that are new to the 100 mile club here is a brief introduction: